WordPress/gutenberg/CONTRIBUTING.md

 ## Playground

-The Gutenberg repository also includes a static Gutenberg playground that allows testing and developping in a WordPress-agnostic context.
-This is very helpful for developping reusable components and trying generic JavaScript modules without any backend dependency.
+The Gutenberg repository also includes a static Gutenberg playground that allows testing and developing in a WordPress-agnostic context.
+This is very helpful for developing reusable components and trying generic JavaScript modules without any backend dependency.

 You can launch the playground by running `npm run playground:start` locally.
 The playground should be available on [http://localhost:1234](http://localhost:1234).